 We are conducting a long-term study of 90 boys (aged 5-10 years old), with CP with data being collected at two points: before and after the completion of parenting interventions.
 Imaging and behavioural measures will take place at both time points.
 We will also be completing these measures with children without CP and then compare the data across both groups.

 The ABC study uses neuropsychological and brain imaging techniques to analyse the brains of children aged 5-10 years with behavioural difficulties, which we compare to children of the same age without difficulties.

 We are looking for two groups of English-speaking boys aged 5-10 years:

-Whose parents are about to undertake a parenting programme because of their child's CP, or
+- Whose parents are about to undertake a parenting programme because of their child's CP, and

 They will be asked to come in and complete some questionnaires, assessments and an MRI scan at two time points:

 - After the parenting programme has finished.

 Participants will be reimbursed for their travel expenses for each visit made to the IoPPN.